stuhlmueller/logistician/README.md

 6. Store Docker info by running `./scripts/configure-docker` in the Logistician root directory

-7. Add `/path/to/logistician/bin` to your `$PATH`, e.g. by running this in the root directory:
+7. Add `/path/to/logistician/bin` to your `$PATH`, e.g. by running this in the Logistician root directory:

    ```sh
    export PATH=`pwd`/bin:$PATH